ZHJEE/OpenTAP/doc/User Guide/Introduction/Readme.md

 # Overview
 This section introduces essential OpenTAP terminology, concepts, and tools.
 It is intended to provide users with an understanding of OpenTAP and its ecosystem to get started.
-For a more technical description, see the [developer guide](../../Developer%20guide/Introduction).
+For a more technical description, see the [Developer Guide](../../Developer%20guide/Introduction).
 For a quick reference of CLI options, see the [comprehensive reference](../CLI%20Reference).

 OpenTAP consists of multiple tools, including: